SolidInvoice/docs/source/guide/getting_started/downloading.rst

 Installing from source
 ----------------------

-In order to install CSBill from source, you will need `composer`_, a package and dependency manager for PHP.
+In order to install SolidInvoice from source, you will need `composer`_, a package and dependency manager for PHP.
 If you do not yet have composer installed, follow the guide on :ref:`installing-composer`.

 .. _installing-composer: